 TURN generally supports the approach, but notes that it has not completely validated the analysis presented by the revised staff proposal.
 TURN expresses concern that the regression model recommended by staff may not adequately account for high housing costs in California.
-As a result, TURN recommends that any AR figure be viewed alongside HM and SEVI measurements to give a holistic picture of affordability for households with incomes below \$100,000 per year.137 vary widely for a given income level.
+As a result, TURN recommends that any AR figure be viewed alongside HM and SEVI measurements to give a holistic picture of affordability for households with incomes below \$100,000 per year.

+SoCalGas and SDG&E noted that the wide variance in housing costs observed for single income levels in many PUMAs means that the regression's output would vary widely for a given income level.
 This may mean that AR measurements for a PUMA could vary over time but not in a way that was signaling any real movement in the metric.
-SoCalGas and SDG&E argued that the "regression model's bias and precision should be evaluated by Staff in more detail to determine the significance of this heterogeneity issue" and that staff revert to the original staff proposal's methodology if necessary.138
+SoCalGas and SDG&E argued that the "regression model's bias and precision should be evaluated by Staff in more detail to determine the significance of this heterogeneity issue" and that staff revert to the original staff proposal's methodology if necessary.